meganutexas/Base_UTCS_Knowledge/README.md

 If you want something added feel free to email us at utcs.leanin@gmail.com!

 PS: All the pdfs have a red "SUGGEST AN EDIT" link at the bottom that will send you to the google doc that the pdfs were generated from with comment permissions.
+(Note: you will have to download the pdf for the link to work)